-Sometimes you fight, other times you take flight, and then when confronted, you may even freeze in place.
+Sometimes do you fight?
+Other times do you take flight?
+And then when confronted, do you even freeze in place?

-Anger enters when the specific way you respond to situations is no longer working, and you do not yet have the tools to find a better way.
+Anger enters when the specific way you respond to situations no longer works.
+It comes full force when you do not yet have the tools to find a better way.

-For instance, at work, anger shows up when your abilities to complete a project are questioned or when a co-worker complains you are difficult to work with.
+For instance, does anger show up at work when your abilities to complete a project are questioned?
+Or when a co-worker complains you are difficult to work with?

 Do you blame him, her, them?